 Tofino Botanical Gardens was established by George Patterson in 1997 to provide visitors to the Clayoquot Sound UNESCO Biosphere Reserve with an introduction to the natural and cultural history of the area.
 Our twelve acres of gardens, exhibits, old growth rainforest, and shoreline have been designed to encourage people to explore the relationship between culture and nature.

 Sites include our Cafe, Ecolodge, community garden, natural pond, children’s garden, a comparative botany garden featuring plants from the temperate rainforests of Chile, a tropical garden and more.
-In 2003, the Tofino Botanical Gardens Foundation was established to ensure that the Gardens will continue to be developed as a permanent not-for-profit institution serving both local communities and visitors to the Pacific Rim.
 Additionally, several environmental organizations operate out of the Ecolodge including Surfrider Pacific Rim, Raincoast Education Society, and Strawberry Isle Marine Research Society.

 Skill sets in areas such as horticulture, landscaping, interpreting, carpentry, taxonomy, marketing and social media, and barista experience are desired.
 Key values and characteristics include a passion for the environment and sustainability, ability to engage courteously with the public, a flexible schedule, easygoing, and works well with other staff.
 We make sure to match tasks with your abilities and interests, though some tasks are unavoidable (such as weeding!).
 You must be neat, clean and presentable to the public at all times.